 Once you’ve hosted your first world cafe with your permaculture guild, keep the momentum going and identify your next steps as soon as possible so that you can communicate the agenda for the next meeting with the guild members.
 What came out of the world cafe that feels worth exploring in more depth next meeting?
 How will you format the next meeting?
 Who will facilitate?
 What lessons did you learn at the first meeting that can make future meetings even better?

 For the March Santa Cruz Permaculture Guild meeting on Wednesday, March 7, at 6:30pm at the Live Oak Grange, we will be utilizing another meeting facilitation technique called Open Space Technology.
-Similar to the World Cafe, it involves folks breaking into smaller groups, but instead of the facilitators identifying questions in advance, the attendees of the meeting choose topics to discuss.
+Similar to the World Cafe, it involves folks breaking into smaller groups.
+Instead of the facilitators identifying questions in advance, the attendees of the meeting choose topics to discuss.
 It allows participants to co-create the agenda and then select which sessions and topics they want to discuss.
 After our March meeting, we’ll write a meeting report and article about how you can host an Open Space with your guild!
 OpenSpaceWorld.org has some more information and resources about Open Space Technology if you’re curious about that process.

 If you live near Santa Cruz and want to get involved with our permaculture guild, please join our Facebook group and/or email list.
 You can mark your calendar with the upcoming meeting dates for 2018 listed on our website here and RSVP on the March meeting Facebook event page here.